How to Remove Carpet Stains

 • Protein-based: This category includes blood, urine, and other bodily fluids.

-Once you’ve identified the type, you can choose the appropriate removal method.
+Once you’ve identified the stain type, you can choose the appropriate method.

 2. Gather Your Supplies